 What Does Return On Equity Mean?

-Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
+One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
 However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
-Pleasingly, Northland Power has a superior ROE than the average (10.0%) company in the Renewable Energy industry.
+As you can see in the graphic below, Northland Power has a higher ROE than the average (3.6%) in the Renewable Energy industry.

-It appears that Northland Power makes extensive use of debt to improve its returns, because it has a relatively high debt to equity ratio of 4.91.
+It seems that Northland Power uses a lot of debt to fund the business, since it has a high debt to equity ratio of 5.42.
 Its ROE is no doubt quite impressive, but it would probably be a lot lower without the use of significant leverage.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.